Some books of the Catholic Bible aren't in the Protestant Bible.

 This article looks at this issue of why the list of books of the Catholic Bible is slightly different.
 The answer...

 The accepted list of books in the Bible is called the "canon."

 The canon of the Old Testament books of the Catholic Bible is based on history.
 We didn't make up the list!

 At the time of Jesus, there was no official canon of the books of the Old Testament.
 The process of defining that canon was not yet complete, and there were a few different collections of Scripture in circulation among the Jews.

 The two most widely accepted collections of Old Testament writings at that time were:

-- The Septuagint was a Greek translation of the Old Testament.
+- The Septuagint was an early Greek translation of the Old Testament.
 It contained 46 books: